-How does someone find something that was self-submitted?
+How does one find something that was self-submitted?

 Try searching for your work from inside CurateND itself.

-How do I load large numbers of collections or files?
+How do I deposit a large number of collections or files?

 If you have a large number of files—more than a dozen or so—please contact CurateND support, and we can work with you directly.